thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta/README.md

  [![BCH compliance](https://bettercodehub.com/edge/badge/Raouf25/Spring-Boot-efficient-search-API?branch=master)](https://bettercodehub.com/)

 ## Objective
-Take the previous version of efficient search API and enable it for OKTA OAuth2.0 Web App authentication.
+Take the previous version of efficient search API and enable it for **OKTA OAuth2.0 Web App authentication**.
 When you browse the URL, it will redirect the page to OKTA authentication page and upon success you will be redirected to the API output page.

 ### Changes done from the original fork (https://github.com/Raouf25/Spring-Boot-efficient-search-API)
 * docker-compose added